benaryorg/chat.js/README.md

 ## Usage

-Just use it as is and it will host the application on port 3000 via HTTP.
+Just use it as is and it will host the application on localhost on port 3000 via HTTP.

 Run it using